cleavr/cleaverdocs/content/guides/adonis.md

 - In Settings > NPM Build, the `npm start` script in Entry Point and Arguments will work for the majority of situations, you may need to define an entry point if you have it configured different to the standard
 - If you are using GitHub for the VC Provider, consider enabling the GitHub Actions integration in the settings area so that you can use GitHub to build your app, which frees up your server's resources during deployments
 - The Hooks section has default deployment hooks to deploy your SSR and Static apps.
 If you have additional commands to run during deployment, create a custom deployment hook and add it to the correct order placement that it should run in during deployments
+- You may also want to enable **Migrate Database** in the deployment hooks section for your initial deployment run

 If everything looks good, go to the deployments section and deploy! 🚀